Paul reassures the Thessalonians regarding the participation of dead saints in the arrival of Jesus from heaven – 1 Thessalonians 4:13-18.

 will be accompanied by “a shout” and the voice of the “archangel.”

-with Christians still alive at the time, they will all be caught up “to meet the
+with saints who are still alive at the time, they will all be caught up together

 The Greek noun rendered “meet”

-or apantêsis is the same term used in Matthew when the “bridesmaids”
+or apantêsis is the same term used in Matthew for the “bridesmaids”

 asleep.”
 But that occurred over time as the bridegroom “tarried.”
-So,
+Likewise,

-also, in Thessalonica, some disciples are “falling asleep” while they wait
+in Thessalonica, some disciples were “falling asleep” while they waited for

-is metaphorical for death, and this becomes clear when Paul labels this group
+metaphorical for death, and this becomes clear when Paul labels the group the “dead

-the “dead in Christ,” and he uses the Greek adjective nekroi
+in Christ.”
+He uses the Greek adjective nekroi which refers

-which refers to dead persons rather than the abstract state
+to dead persons rather than the abstract state of death.

 “We, the living, who